moodysalem/react-sync/README.md

 # [![Build Status](https://travis-ci.org/moodysalem/react-sync.svg)](https://travis-ci.org/moodysalem/react-sync) [![npm version](https://img.shields.io/npm/v/react-sync.svg)](https://www.npmjs.com/package/react-sync) react-sync

-A declarative approach to fetching data using [HTML5 Fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API)
+A declarative approach to fetching API data using [HTML5 Fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API)

-## Status
-This project has been rewritten between versions 0.5 to 0.6 to be only responsible for fetching data.
-A demo is available [here](https://moodysalem.com/react-sync/).

-I believe in its current state it's stable and ready to be used (v0.6.4)

 ## Purpose
 `react-sync` provides a single higher order component used for retrieving data from your APIs.
-Manipulating and rendering the data is your responsibility, but refreshing the data from the API is as simple as changing a prop.
+Manipulating and rendering the data is your responsibility, but refreshing the data from the API is as simple as changing a single prop.

+## Status
+The v0.6.4 API is stable.
+This component only concerns itself with the R in CRUD.

 ## Size
 The source is relatively short and very easy to understand (< 100 LOC) and the UMD module is < 15kb before compression or minification!